vele616/monorepo/packages/jobboard/website/content/jobs/junior-front-end-engineer-remote-vertistudio-PHkRk.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/vertistudio"
 companyWebsite: "https://careers.vertistudio.com/"
-summary: "VertiStudio is looking for a junior front-end engineer that has experience in: experience in: #reactjs, #javascript, #php."
+summary: "VertiStudio is looking for a junior front-end engineer that has experience in #reactjs and preferably in #php and #wordpress."
 summaryBackup: "Love #reactjs, #javascript, #php?
 Check out this job post!"
-featured: 20
+featured: 15
 ---

 ## What we are looking for?